DeSci: Rediscovering Science

-Non-Monolithic: Today, the Open Science ecosystem and academic knowledge are controlled by one or a few commercial companies.
+Non-Monolithic: Today, one or a few commercial companies control the Open Science ecosystem and academic knowledge.
 To mitigate these risks, separate, specialized communities govern the different aspects of science, such as peer review and reputation systems.

 DeSci enables communities to be the new “shareholders” of scientific knowledge (e.g., through IP-NFTs that DAOs can own).
 The value generated by such assets can then be used to fund the creation of new knowledge to build self-sustaining scientific ecosystems.